Characters of Sonic the Hedgehog: Sticks the Badger

 She is described as "infantile" by Scott Thompson of IGN and an "unlikeable idiot" by Becky Cunningham of GamesRadar, albeit a "nice addition" by Chris Carter of Destructoid.

-Sticks has appeared in other Sonic Boom titles, including Sonic Dash 2: Sonic Boom and Sonic Boom: Fire & Ice, and has appeared in other Sonic titles not associated with the Boom sub-series, such as Sonic Runners and Mario & Sonic at the Rio 2016 Olympic Games.
-She is mentioned in the mainline Sonic game Sonic Frontiers.
+Sticks has appeared in other Sonic titles not associated with the Boom sub-series, such as Sonic Runners and Mario & Sonic at the Rio 2016 Olympic Games.
+She is first mentioned in the main series in Sonic Frontiers, where she is depicted as a close friend of Amy Rose.